January 21, 2019

 Hence, the non-profit industrial complex and the media, both financed/funded by the word’s power elite, are amalgamated with and by corporate power.
 Together they work in unity, toward one common goal: economic growth.
 Hence, market solutions are always THE solutions.
 It is not simply a matter of placing the economy first before everything else.
 Rather, its placing the economy first at the EXPENSE of everything else.
 And everyone else.
 And all life on this planet.

-To look at the scale of such so-called solutions, one need look no further than the Carbon Tracker The 2013 “Unburnable Carbon Report” – page 12:
+To look at the scale of such so-called solutions, one need look no further than the 2013 Carbon Tracker “Unburnable Carbon Report” – page 12:

 “Given that the average annual rate of storage in 2015 is projected by the Global Carbon Capture and Storage Institute (2012) to be about 2.25 million tonnes for 16 CCS projects, a total of nearly 3800 CCS projects would need to be operating by 2050 under the idealised scenario.”